 It is your responsibility to pay your rent or make sure you are claiming the right benefits to cover this.

-Getting into rent arrears can be distressing and you can end up losing your home.
+Getting into rent arrears can be distressing and can have serious consequences if you fail to address it.

-If you are struggling to pay contact us immediately.
+If you are struggling to pay contact us immediately, we are here for you.

 Private tenants